lmuias/superheroes-catalog/README.md

 Install all the necessary tables and data.
 If you have a SQL dump with the database, you can load it with:

 psql -U postgres -d hero_catalog < full_backup.sql
-Create an .env file in the backend folder and add the parameters to connect to the database:

 Start the server: